itcentralng/flask-setup/README.md

     `$ fs --build api` OR `$ fs -b api`

 3. --generate or -g: Takes generator type; currently supports ['model', 'marshmallow', 'blueprint'] e.g.
-    `$ fs --generate blueprint -blueprint api` this will generate a blueprint with the name 'api' OR
+    `$ fs --generate blueprint -name api` this will generate a blueprint with the name 'api' OR
     `$ fs --generate model`